helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 }
 ```

 The selected client must exist.
-A missing named client does not fall back to
+Helidon does not fall back to `@default` when a
+named client is missing.
+Configuring one named client does not make that client
+the default.
+If `contacts` is the only configured client, a repository that
-`@default`.
-Use `@Jdbc.Client`, rather than `@Data.PersistenceUnit`, for a JDBC
+uses it must still declare `@Jdbc.Client("contacts")`.
+Use `@Jdbc.Client`, rather
+than `@Data.PersistenceUnit`, for a JDBC repository.
-repository.

 ### Repository Interface Inheritance